-By Madeleine Catherine.
+By Sasha Sara.
 Circuit.
-Published at Tuesday, August 29th 2017, 06:39:51 AM.
+Published at Tuesday, January 02nd 2018, 23:01:54 PM.
 If the components of the circuit are connected in one single path is it termed as series.
 The same current would flow through all the components while the voltage would differ from one component to another.
 For example you have lit three lamps in series to the same power source, the first one would receive more voltage than the last.

 Altrushare - Wiring Diagram Gallery

 Copyright © 2003 - 2018 Domain Media.
 All sponsored products, company names, brand names, trademarks and logos arethe property of their respective owners.